-Katie is the artistic director for Facetime Theatre and also serves as a board member.
-She graduated from Immaculata University with a BA in applied music and has since studied music, acting and dance/movement at various locations in Philadelphia, including the Walnut Street Theatre and with the Broadway Dreams Foundation, where she had the opportunity to work with numerous past and current Broadway artists in the classroom and on stage.
-Her work with youth has spanned from substitute teaching theater and instrumental music in a high school classroom, as well as directing and choreographing children’s theater camps in the Philadelphia area and assistant directing at Kennedy Kenrick and Pope John Paul II.
-Katie is also a performer in Philadelphia and has worked at Walnut Street Theatre, The Eagle Theatre, The Centre Theatre and American Family Theatre, touring the U.S. with their original production of Beauty and the Beast.
-She has had the opportunity to perform in some of New York City’s finest venues including B.B.
+Katie graduated from Immaculata University with a BA in applied music and has since studied music, acting and dance/movement at various locations in Philadelphia, including the Walnut Street Theatre and with the Broadway Dreams Foundation, where she had the opportunity to work with various Broadway artists in the classroom and on stage.
+Her work with youth has spanned from teaching theater and instrumental music in a high school classroom, as well as directing and choreographing children’s theater camps in the Philadelphia area for the past 12 years.
+Katie is also a performer in Philadelphia, working in such theatres as the Walnut Street Theatre, The Eagle Theatre, Centre Theatre and American Family Theatre, touring the U.S. with their original production of Beauty and the Beast, and has had the opportunity to perform in some of New York City’s finest venues including B.B.
 Kings, Marjorie S. Deane Little Theatre and The Duplex.
-Katie also teaches private acting lessons and is a yoga enthusiast, currently residing in Conshohocken, Pennsylvania with her husband, Jerry, and their daughter, Harper.
+Katie is the Artistic Director for Facetime, instructs our studio and after school classes, teaches private voice and acting lessons, and co-directs/choreographs Summer Stage Session II.
+She is also a power yoga and kids yoga teacher, currently residing in Plymouth Meeting, Pennsylvania with her husband, Jerry, and their daughter, Harper.

 Kate has a bachelor’s degree from Bucknell University, a music education degree from Immaculata University as well as master’s degree in educational leadership.
 Kate has been teaching mathematics and music at Phoenixville Area High School off an on since 1999.
 She has served as vocal director, music director, director, and co-director for the spring musical productions at PAHS, Spring-Ford High School, and for several community theater groups.
 Kate has been teaching private voice lessons since 1999.
 In 2009, she aided in the foundation of Facetime Theatre and currently serves as its vice president and business director, as well as the co-director for its Summer Stage program.
 She has been a lead instructor at Facetime for several years.
 Kate has performed with Melange Theatre Live, Underbite Theatre Company and Society Hill Playhouse – all in Philadelphia – and she has also held both lead and ensemble roles in several local theater productions.
 Kate has been married to her husband, Matthew, a fourth grade teacher at Upper Providence Elementary School, since 2003.
 They live in Schwenksville, Pennsylvania, with their three children – Josephine, George and Franklin.